helenakhlr/DEMDryPowder/README.md

 ```
 ./Tutorial11_AxisymmetricWalls
 ```
-and output files of type .vtu will be generated in the folder
+and output files of type .vtu will be generated in the folder (MercuryDPM/MercuryBuild/Drivers/Tutorials/) with the name specified in the code ("DEMDryPowder...")